ESA title

 Objectives of the service

-The initial focus is on forest monitoring and peatland restoration projects within Voluntary Carbon Markets (VCMs), with the potential to expand into the growing blue carbon market.
+The initial focus is on peatland restoration projects within Voluntary Carbon Markets (VCMs).
 In recent years, the VCM has been under scrutiny to develop projects that can be reliably and accurately monitored, reported and verified (MRV) in order to build trust in a rapidly developing market.
-Earth observation data provides a science based and repeatable approach to identify suitable sites for projects and provide ongoing support with transparent methodologies for baselining and monitoring land parcels in line with required carbon code guidelines.
+Earth observation data provides a science based and repeatable approach to identify suitable sites for future peatland projects and provides ongoing support with transparent methodologies for baselining and monitoring these long term carbon emission reduction projects.

 Users and their needs